asjadnaqvi/DiD/README.md

 ## Blogs
-[Scott Cunningham](https://www.scunning.com/): This Substack is THE goto place for an easy-to-digest explanation of the latest metric-heavy DiD papers: https://causalinf.substack.com/.
+[Scott Cunningham](https://www.scunning.com/): This Substack is the goto place for an easy-to-digest explanation of the latest metric-heavy DiD papers: https://causalinf.substack.com/.

 ## Events and Videos